Identification in the field made easy using plant patterns.

 Other notable edible species in the lilly family that can be found in Britain include: Asparagus (Asparagus oficinalis), the ‘bath asparagus’ (Ornithogalum pyrenaicum), day lillies (Hemerocallis species), the Century plant (Agave species), and yucca’s (Yucca species).

-Some poisonous lilly plants found in Britain include the snowdrop (Galanthus species) and the bluebell (Hyacinthoides non-scripta).
+Some poisonous lily plants found in Britain include the snowdrop (Galanthus species) and the bluebell (Hyacinthoides non-scripta).
+Wild and bulb garlic have already been covered in my foragers monograph.

 The rose family Herbaceous perennials; shrubs; trees